revbayes/revbayes.github.io/tutorials/timefig_dating/index.md

 {% section Biogeographic dating with node calibration %}

+In practice, biologists use extrinsic evidence to "calibrate" the molecular clock to a geological timescale.
+Fossil evidence can be used to constrain the minimum age of a phylogenetic divergence event (e.g. a child species cannot be older than its parent species), which effectively constrains time and, indirectly, rate estimates.
+Two main approaches have been used to deploy fossil-based calibrations.
+Prior-based calibrations assign a node age distribution to internal nodes on a phylogeny, selected and specified using expert knowledge.
+Process-based calibrations explicitly incorporate fossil morphology and ages as data during phylogenetic inference to assign ages to clades.
+Read these excellent papers to read more about fossil-based dating.

+Paleogeography provides a complementary source of information to estimate divergence times through *biogeographic dating*.
+Biogeographic dating is often used for studying clades that possess no useful fossils (e.g. clades of island plants, like *Kadua*).
+The logic for biogeographic dating is as follows: imagine a clade of ten species that are endemic to a volcanic island that is less than one million years old.
+If it is assumed a single lineage colonized the island after it emerged, then the maximum age of the clade must be younger than the island, allowing the biologist to calibrate the molecular clock.

 We'll now repeat the previous exercise, but this time we will use calibration densities to constrain the ages of two nodes during inference.
 The root node age will be constrained by a secondary node age calibration, derived from a previous fossil-calibrated analysis on a family-level phylogeny that happened to include the most recent common ancestor of Hawaiian and non-Hawaiian *Kadua* (i.e., our root node).
 In addition, the maximum age of the Hawaiian *Kadua* radiation (the "ingroup" of our analysis) will be constrained to be equal to or less than the oldest High Islands (<6.3 Ma).

-To proceed, we suggest that you make a new copy of `./scripts/timefig_dating/kadua_divtime_unconstrained.Rev` that is named `./scripts/timefig_dating/kadua_divtime_nodeprior.Rev`.
+To proceed, we suggest that you make a new copy of `./scripts/divtime_unconstrained.Rev` that is named `./scripts/divtime_nodeprior.Rev`.
 Then, rather than typing all the commands, modify the content of the script as described below.
 After all modifications are in place, you can run the analysis by typing:
 ```
-source("./scripts/timefig_dating/kadua_divtime_nodeprior.Rev")
+source("./scripts/divtime_nodeprior.Rev")
 ```

 If the script runs successfully, you should see MCMC diagnostics being printed to the screen.
 If the script fails to run, carefully read the error messages provided by RevBayes to correct the issue.
 RevBayes error messages generally report the location and the type of error.